 One simple incident gave the movement its only promise of success.
-In the spring of 1866, Rev. J. T. Ward, D. D., a member of the Maryland Annual Conference of the Methodist Protestant Church, retired from the active intinerancy and settled in Westminster.
+In the spring of 1866, Rev. J. T. Ward, D. D., a member of the Maryland Annual Conference of the Methodist Protestant Church, retired from the active itinerancy and settled in Westminster.
 It happened that Dr. Ward possessed in a marked degree the confidence and affection of Mr. John Smith and Mr. Isaac C. Baile, both of Westminster and men of considerable wealth.
-These gentlemen, Mr. Smith in particular, willtheir friend and former pastor, agreed to loan to the proing to venture something in an enterprise endorsed by prietor of the Academy the money with which to erect the first building, provided Dr. Ward was placed in charge of the College as President.
+These gentlemen, Mr. Smith in particular, willing to venture something in an enterprise endorsed by their friend and former pastor, agreed to loan to the proprietor of the Academy the money with which to erect the first building, provided Dr. Ward was placed in charge of the College as President.
 Mr. Smith also suggested that the institution should be called, "Western Maryland College."
-Both these suggestions were accepted; the cornerstone of the first building was laid September 6th, 1866, and the first session of Western Maryland College was opened September 4th, 1867, with six professors and seventy-three students.
+Both these suggestions were accepted: the cornerstone of the first building was laid September 6th.
+1866, and the first session of Western Maryland College was opened September 4th, 1867, with six professors and seventy-three students.